Aug. 1, 2006 -- Marijuana's active ingredient may thwart , a new study shows.

 As a result, the mice in the THC group were more likely to not have their fertilized egg implant in the womb, compared with the other mice, the study shows.

 Some fertilized eggs just didn't reach their destination.
 Others attached outside the womb in the ovaries or fallopian tubes, which lead from the ovaries to the uterus.
-That's called an ectopic pregnancyectopic pregnancy.
+That's called an.

 In women, an ectopic pregnancy is a life-threatening condition requiring emergency treatment.